 If your professor, supervisor, or colleague has a project on the ACF to which you require access, navigate to the “Projects” header of the User Portal.
 Select the “Click here to request a new project, to be added to an existing project, or to have a project directory created” option.
 Figure 2.1 highlights this option in the User Portal.

 From the project request menu, select the “Request to be added to an existing project” option.
 Figure 2.2 shows this option in the menu.
 Specify the project’s identifier, then select “Request Access.”
+The project's identifier generally uses the format "ACF-<institution>xxxx" where <institution> is the organization to which the project belongs and "xxxx" is the project's four-digit identification number.
+For example, the default project to which all UTK users belongs is "ACF-UTK0011".
 On the next page, confirm the project’s information, then submit the request.
 The project’s principal investigator (PI) must approve your request before you can be added.

 Changing the Default Project